phillmv/code-samples/full-stack/README.md

  <br>
 </p>

-Starting with these two, well known samples, this section will be augmented to include the ___integration samples___ of interest, including, but not limited to Aurelia-UI_toolkits Bridges ([aurelia kendoui bridge](https://github.com/aurelia-ui-toolkits/aurelia-kendoui-bridge), [aurelia materialize bridge](https://github.com/aurelia-ui-toolkits/aurelia-materialize-bridge) and [aurelia syncfusion bridge](https://github.com/aurelia-ui-toolkits/aurelia-syncfusion-bridge))
+Starting with these two, well known samples, this section will be augmented to include the ___distributed architecture samples___ of interest, including, but not limited to Aurelia-UI_toolkits Bridges ([aurelia kendoui bridge](https://github.com/aurelia-ui-toolkits/aurelia-kendoui-bridge), [aurelia materialize bridge](https://github.com/aurelia-ui-toolkits/aurelia-materialize-bridge) and [aurelia syncfusion bridge](https://github.com/aurelia-ui-toolkits/aurelia-syncfusion-bridge))